mariodcosta/mariodcosta/README.md

 - 👋 Hi, I’m @mariodcosta
 - 👀 I’m interested in Cybersecurity & Software Developer
-- 🤙 My best language to code is Java.
+- 🤙 My best language to code is Java and Python.
-- 🌱 I’m currently learning Python and a lot of things!
+- 🌱 I’m currently learning new skills and a lot of things!
 Everyday is new day to learn something new!
 - 💞️ I’m looking to collaborate in what I can make the difference!
 - 📫 How to reach me mjadacosta@gmail.com